vllm-project/vllm/CONTRIBUTING.md

 ### Thank You

 Finally, thank you for taking the time to read these guidelines and for your interest in contributing to vLLM.
-Your contributions make vLLM a great tool for everyone!
+All of your contributions help make vLLM a great tool and community for everyone!